 Re: Shin Godzilla - The General Discussion Thread

-For some people, does keeping things vague and ambiguous help to suspend disbelief?king_ghidorah wrote: ↑Mon May 23, 2022 3:05 pm I like the open ended nature of Shin’s ending.
+king_ghidorah wrote: Mon May 23, 2022 3:05 pm I like the open ended nature of Shin’s ending.
 I hope it never gets a true sequel.
 Same for Gamera 3.

 I think western culture is uncomfortable with ambiguity in endings….and that’s a shame.